 Take your Jeep to the Savage River Loop Trail next.
 Again, a self-guided tour gives you the benefit of stopping by at any spot that you like the look of.
 Although a little is more crowded than other stops on your tour, as this trail is very popular with tourists, the roads are never jammed, and it is relatively safe to travel along the dirt highways.

 You’ll see warning signs before the road intersects, but since the road curves every mile, you should drive within the average speed limit to avoid accidents.

 With every twist and bend of the road, you’ll see a new mountain peak pop up out of the distance.
-That’s because Denali has a 600 mile long arch of mountains.
+That’s because the greater Denali area has a 600-mile-long arch of mountains.